 Most of the body’s choline is found in specialized fat molecules called phospholipids with phosphatidylcholine [a mouthful I know], or lecithin, being the most common form.
 This gets a little technical but bear with me…

-It is involved in reproduction ensuring DNA is copied properly, it is needed for efficient detoxification in the liver, it reduces homocysteine, a compound, when elevated increases the risk for cardiovascular disease.
-Choline, via methylation, helps to reduce the risk dementia cancer, converts folate, B12 and more into their active forms…the list goes on.
+It is involved in reproduction ensuring DNA is copied properly, it is needed for efficient detoxification in the liver, it reduces homocysteine, a compound when elevated increases the risk for cardiovascular disease.
+Choline, via methylation, helps to reduce the risk of dementia cancer, converts folate, B12, and more into their active forms…the list goes on.

 What may surprise most people is that approximately 66% of the population have gene mutations (MTHFR) that reduce their ability for effective methylation because they don’t convert dietary folate into its active form, 5-MTHF which impedes choline metabolism in part.
-MTHFR mutations are easily determined with Nutrigenomix, a simple genetic test using a saliva sample.
+MTHFR mutations are easily determined with My Blueprint by AOR, a simple genetic test using a saliva sample.